Multiphase flow meter

-A multiphase flow meter is a device used to measure the individual phase flow rates of constituent phases in a given flow (for example in oil and gas industry) where oil, water and gas mixtures are initially co-mingled together during the oil production processes.
+A multiphase flow meter is a flow meter device used to measure the individual constituent phases in a given fluid.
+It has applications in the oil and gas industry), where oil, water and gas are initially mixed in a multiphase flow during the oil production processes.

 Background

 Knowledge of the individual fluid flow rates of a producing oil well is required to facilitate reservoir management, field development, operational control, flow assurance and production allocation.

 Conventional Solutions

 Conventional solutions concerning two- and three-phase metering systems require expensive and cumbersome test separators, with associated high maintenance, and field personnel intervention.
 These conventional solutions do not lend themselves to continuous automated monitoring or metering.
 Moreover, with diminishing oil resources, oil companies are now frequently confronted with the need to recover hydrocarbons from marginally economical reservoirs.
 In order to ensure economic viability of these accumulations, the wells may have to be completed subsea, or crude oil from several wells sent to a common production facility with excess processing capacity.
 The economic constraints on such developments do not lend themselves to the continued deployment of three-phase separators as the primary measurement devices.
 Consequently, viable alternatives to three-phase separators are essential.
-Industry’s response is the multiphase flow meter (MPFM).
+Industry's response is the multiphase flow meter (MPFM).